Esri/arcgis-maps-sdk-java-samples/na/find-route/README.md

 #Find Route#
-This sample demonstrates how to get a route between two `Stop`s locations.
+Demonstrates how to get a route between two stops.

 ##How to use the sample##
 For simplicity, the sample comes loaded with a start and end stop.
 You can click on the Find route button to get a route between these stops.
-Once the route is generated, the `DirectionMessage`s are shown step by step directions in the directions list.
+Once the route is generated, the DirectionMessages show step by step directions in the directions list.

 ![](FindRoute.png)

 ##How it works##
-To display a route using a RouteTask:
+To display a `Route` using a `RouteTask`:

-- Create an `ArcGISMap`.
+1. Create an `ArcGISMap`.
-- Add the map to the view via `MapView` via `MapView.setMap()`.
+2. Add the map to the `MapView`, `MapView.setMap()`.
-- Create a `RouteTask` using an URL from an online service.
-Online route task solves a route from an online route service.
+3. Create a `RouteTask` using an URL from an online service.
+  - online route task solves a route from an online route service
-- Set the `RouteParameters` to find a route between the Stops.
+4. Set the `RouteParameters` to find a route between the `Stop`s.
-- Get the `Route` using the  `RouteTask.solveAsync(routeParameters)`.
+5. Get the route using the  `RouteTask.solveAsync(routeParameters)`.
-- Display the route by adding it to a `GraphicsOverlay`.
+6. Display the route by adding it to a `GraphicsOverlay.getGraphics().add()`.
-- Show the step by step `DirectionMessage`s using the `Route.getDirectionManeuvers()` method.
+7. Show the step by step `DirectionMessage`s using the `Route.getDirectionManeuvers()` method.

 ##Features##
 - ArcGISMap
+- DirectionManeuver
+- DirectionMessage
+- Graphic
+- GraphicsOverlay
 - MapView
-- GraphicsOverlay
 - Route
 - RouteTask
 - RouteParameters
 - RouteResult
-- DirectionManeuver
-- DirectionMessage
+- Stop